herrera-ignacio/oopnotes/README.md

 Different objects that support identical requests may have different implementations of the operations that satisfy those requests. __The association at runtime between a request to an object and one of its operations__ is what is known as a dynamic link.

 The dynamic link means that sending a request does not bind us to a particular implementation until runtime.
+# Fundamentals: Run-time and Compile-time
+The code structure is set at __compile time__, and consists of classes with static inheritance relationships.

+__Runtime__ structure of an object-oriented program usually has little resemblence to the structore of its code.
+Runtime structure consists of changing networks of objects that communicate with each other.

+To a large extent both structures are _independent_.

+The runtime structure of a system must be imposed more by the designer than by language.
+Relationships between objects and their types must be designed very carefully, because they will determine the quality of the runtime structure.
+This makes that in general, the runtime structures are not clear in the code until the patterns are understood.
 # Fundamentals: Inheritance
 * Class inheritance
 * Interface inheritance